michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Working Papers
 -----
-* <a href="https://www.ifo.de/en/cesifo/publications/2026/working-paper/online-reviews-information-content-drivers-and-platform-design">"Online Reviews: Information Content, Biases, and Platform Design"</a>, with Tommaso Bondi, 2026 (Current Draft)
+* <a href="https://www.ifo.de/en/cesifo/publications/2026/working-paper/online-reviews-information-content-drivers-and-platform-design">"Online Reviews: Information Content, Drivers, and Platform Design"</a>, with Tommaso Bondi, 2026 (Current Draft)
   * <a href="https://www.ifo.de/en/cesifo/publications/2026/working-paper/online-reviews-information-content-drivers-and-platform-design">"CESifo Working Paper No. 12427, 2026"</a>

 * <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">"Rating Systems and the End-Game Effect: When Reputation Works and When it Doesn't"</a>, with Chiara Belletti and Elizaveta Pronkina, 2024 (Current Draft)